Travelgate/documentation/kb/faqs/glossary.md

 An entity that supplies travel products or services available on the Platform.

 - **Pull Connection**
 Connection where data is retrieved on demand.
-TravelgateX retrieves (pulls) data from a supplier as needed.
+Travelgate retrieves (pulls) data from a supplier as needed.

 - **Push Connection**
-Connection where data is sent from suppliers to TravelgateX.
+Connection where data is sent from suppliers to Travelgate.

 - **Pull Integration**
 Integration where data is fetched from external systems.

 - **Push Integration**
-Integration where data is sent from suppliers to TravelgateX.
+Integration where data is sent from suppliers to Travelgate.

 - **Query**
 Data request to retrieve information.